northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 source: [http://wiki.rumpkernel.org/Repo](http://wiki.rumpkernel.org/Repo)
 </small>

 The end result is simply amazing.
-It provides a toolchain that easily makes an application run on bare metal x86, x86_64, ARM, KVM and Xen.
-A few interesting examples from the [package repository](http://repo.rumpkernel.org/rumprun-packages) are nginx, redis, mysql, nodejs, rust, python and even roundcube's webmail.
-And on the other end, it provides a long list of [systems components](/misc/rump-make_describe-2015-10.txt) such as USB, BlueTooth, hard drive/file system and audio.
-If you want to know everything there is to know about it, read the [publications](http://wiki.rumpkernel.org/Info%3A-Publications-and-Talks) and [Antti Kantee's book](http://repo.rumpkernel.org/book).
+It provides a toolchain that easily makes an application and its required system components run on bare metal x86, x86_64, ARM, KVM and Xen.
+Here's a few interesting examples which mostly make use of the network stack: nginx, redis, mysql, python, rust and roundcube's webmail.
+Systems components worth of mention for Qubes' developers includes the USB, BlueTooth, hard drive/file system, audio and network stacks.
+See this [list of components](/misc/rump-make_describe-2015-10.txt) and the [package repository](http://repo.rumpkernel.org/rumprun-packages) for some demonstrations.

-In essence, Rumprun foster Qubes' components deaggregation and compartmentalization efforts by mitigating some problems of running a monolithic kernel while still leveraging quality and maintained system components.
-In other words, it supports its pseudo-micro-kernel-using-monolithic-kernel-components approach: use common drivers and run real-world applications.
+In essence, Rumprun foster Qubes' components disaggregation and compartmentalization efforts by supporting its requirement of using existing/supported system components and to run real-world applications while mitigating the inherent issues of such prerequisite.
+In other words, it's supporting Qubes' pseudo-micro-kernel-using-monolithic-kernel-components approach.

+If you want to know everything there is to know about Rumprun, read the [publications](http://wiki.rumpkernel.org/Info%3A-Publications-and-Talks) and [Antti Kantee's book](http://repo.rumpkernel.org/book).

-#### Current limitations
+#### Current limitations and usage

 Rumprun comes with its own technical limitations: